-Russian attack on civilian sites in Ukraine’s Odesa kills 14, injures 46
+Russian attack on civilian sites in Ukraine’s Odesa kills 20, wounds 75

-Russia has stepped up its attacks on the southern port city in recent weeks with a series of deadly drone and missile strikes.
+Russia has stepped up its attacks on the southern port city in recent weeks with a series of deadly drone and missile attacks.

-A Russian missile attack has hit civilian infrastructure in Ukraine’s Black Sea port city of Odesa, killing at least 14 people and wounding 46, Ukrainian officials say.
+The death toll in a Russian missile attack that hit civilian infrastructure in Ukraine’s Black Sea port city of Odesa on Friday has risen to at least 20 and at least 75 people were wounded, in Moscow’s deadliest attack in weeks, Ukrainian officials said.

-Russia has stepped up its strikes on Odesa in recent weeks, launching drones or missiles almost every day.
+President Volodymyr Zelenskyy said Russia would receive a “fair response” from Ukrainian forces for what he said was a “vile” strike on a city that has been attacked by Russian drones or missiles almost every day this month.

 Keep readinglist of 4 items